7Block Labs

 • AccessManager pattern (integrated):

-Why it matters: these patterns produce deterministic “proposal → queue → execute” trails and separation of duties that map to SOC 2 change management controls.
+Why it matters: these patterns create a clear-cut “proposal → queue → execute” flow and establish a separation of responsibilities that aligns nicely with SOC 2 change management controls.

 4) Privacy where it reduces manipulation risk (Semaphore/MACI)